iv-org/smart-ipv6-rotator/README.md

 4. It configures route for only using that new random IPv6 address for the specific IPv6 subnets (Google ipv6 ranges by default).
    This way you current ipv6 network configuration is untouched.

-# TODO
+# TODO (priority)
+## High
-- Allow to configure your IPv6 subnets yourself.
+- [ ] Allow to configure your IPv6 subnets yourself.
 (Could be used for other projects)
-- Better handle in case of errors in configuring IPv6 routes.
+- [x] Better handle in case of errors in configuring IPv6 routes.
 Rollback the changes automatically
-- Argument for testing if the setup will work without permanently do any modification.
-- Allow to specify a specific network interface + ipv6 gateway instead of automatically discovering it.
+- [ ] Allow to specify a specific network interface + ipv6 gateway instead of automatically discovering it.
+## Medium
-- Arg for spit out the IPv6 subnet of the current default ipv6 address instead of saying to use gestioip.net tool.
+- [ ] Arg for spit out the IPv6 subnet of the current default ipv6 address instead of saying to use gestioip.net tool.
+## Low
+- [ ] Argument for testing if the setup will work without permanently do any modification.
+- [ ] Allow to remove debug info
+- [ ] Maybe not depend on icanhazip?
+Send requests in HTTPS?